quickstrom/quickstrom/docs/source/introduction/specification-language.rst

    ... -- more definitions, explained further down

-To define a useful specification, though, we need to perform *queries* and desribe how things change over time (using *temporal operators*).
+To define a useful specification, though, we need to perform *queries* and describe how things change over time (using *temporal operators*).

 Queries
 -------